xierunzhi/CytoTalk/README.md

 ```

 In the order of increasing effort, let’s take a look at some of the
 results.
 Let’s begin with the “pathways” item.
-This folder contains
+This list item contains
-source GV files, which the `dot` executable has also transformed into
+`DiagrammeR` graphs, which are viewable in RStudio, or can be exported
-PNG images and SVG vector graphics (also includes hyperlink support).
+if the `dir_out` parameter is specified during execution.
+Here is an
-Here is an example pathway neighborhood:
+example pathway neighborhood:

 <div align="center">